 The DAS (Data Acquisition System) is an independent data logger that logs information from dedicated external DAS sensors and inputs.
 The DAS features up to six directly connected sensors.
 The DAS is also connected through a serial port to the unit microprocessor.
-This allows unit operating information, operating information, alarm codes and compartment temperatures to be logged as well.
-The data can be retrieved using an IBM® PC compatible laptop or desktop computer and Thermo King WinTrac 4.1 (or higher) software.
+This allows unit operating information to be logged as well.
+The data can be retrieved using an IBM® PC compatible laptop or desktop computer or a Hewlett Packard HP 100LX® (or higher) and Thermo King WinTrac 4.0 (or higher) software.
 The computer is connected to the Computer Port on the front of the control box.
 Detailed graph or table trip reports can then be created.
+A brief graphical or tabular report can be printed on a compatible printer (P/N 204-844 or P/N 204-1020).
+The printer is connected to the Printer Port on the front of the control box.
+Refer to the DAS Data Acquisition System Manual (TK 50565) for more information.